blablabliam/ZapCapture/README.md

 #### Windows 10

 Download the assets folder and LightningGUI.exe, and store them in the same place.
-Simply run the exe from there!
+Simply run the .exe from there!
+The .exe was never meant to be a long-term solution, but simply a minimum viable test tool for some of my friends.

 #### Linux